nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Scenario 1: Deleting a non-repeat event

-Let's say you had a doctor's appointment (stored as a Personal event `doctor's appointment`) that you cancelled, and now wish to remove the event from Scheduler-/-;.
+Let's say you had a doctor's appointment (stored as a Personal event `doctor's appointment`) that you cancelled, and now wish to remove the event from Scheduler-\-;.
 In order to find the index of the event, you may type in the command `list personal` as shown below:

 ```
 list personal